HolyPrapor/Python-Debugger/README.md

 # Python Debugger
 Version 1.0

-Author: Tzoop Ilya (tolya12345w@gmail.com)
+Author: Tzoop Ilya (ilyatzoop@gmail.com)

 ## Description
-This application was created for debugging python programs.
+Created as a part of university project.
+Used for debugging python programs.

 ## Requirements